 The first image is a photo of 28 Umbrella stands made as a commission.
 It took 18 months to complete.
-The dogwood in the third image is a piece that is in the NC Governor's western residence in Asheville.
-Several others are in the Mint museum permanent collection in Charlotte, NC.
+Details on others are described below.
+Most of these were commissioned, and some in major collections or museums.
 These are all 16-18 inches tall, a few are taller.
 Stoneware, watertight, these make a nice presentation for a foyer or next to a fireplace.
 Stick stand, umbrellas and flower friendly.
-Most of these were commissioned.
 I can repeat a theme yet, there are No Two Alike.
 The average price is $600.

 16x10 Dogwood with Carolina Wren and Squirrel.
 This commission of 28 stands was an 18 month project.

 Dogwood stand at the NC Governor's western residence, Asheville, NC 16x9